NHS forced to spend £180m a year on ‘pointless’ visa charges

 Leader Ed Davey said: “It is outrageous that the Conservatives are taking millions of pounds out of the NHS, where it is desperately needed, and putting it into Home Office coffers instead.”

-The senior figure accused the Tories of “neglecting local health services for years” as millions of people waiting months to start treatment and several weeks to see a GP.
+The senior figure accused the Tories of “neglecting local health services for years” as millions of people wait months to start treatment and several weeks to see a GP.

 “Instead of charging the NHS a pointless Home Office fee to recruit the doctors and nurses they need, the government should be ensuring that everyone can get an appointment when they need one and the crucial treatment they so desperately need,” said Mr Davey.